 Bring your own acoustic or electric guitar, an amplifier will be provided.

 1. Demonstrate ability to read chord symbols from a lead sheet and play accompaniment in the appropriate style.

-2. Demonstrate ability to read basic jazz rhythms in all keys (suggested material for preparation: Rhythms Complete by Bower/Colin).
+2. Demonstrate ability to read basic jazz rhythms in all keys.

-3. Have one solo piece prepared from the jazz repertoire.
+3. Perform one solo piece from jazz repertoire.